 - Driving distance: 102 mi / 164 km

 - Driving time: 2 h

-Huntsville in northern Alabama is called Rocket City for its rich space history.
-From Huntsville the first US satellite was sent into orbit in 1958.
-It’s a contemporary city that has grown to become the most populous city in Alabama.
+Huntsville, in northern Alabama, is called Rocket City for its rich space history.
+From Huntsville, the first US satellite was sent into orbit in 1958 — this is holy soil for space lovers.

 7. Memphis, TN – Walking in Memphis on the Tennessee road trip itinerary

 - Driving distance: 216 mi / 348 km

 That the last destination on the Tennessee road trip has influenced the evolution of music is certainly no exaggeration.
 On Mississippi River, Memphis is known as the birthplace of both blues and rock ‘n’ roll.